Engineering ethics: Conduct

 Some engineering societies are addressing environmental protection as a stand-alone question of ethics.

-The field of business ethics often overlaps and informs ethical decision making for engineers.

 Case studies and key individuals

 Petroski notes that most engineering failures are much more involved than simple technical mis-calculations and involve the failure of the design process or management culture.
 However, not all engineering failures involve ethical issues.
 The infamous collapse of the first Tacoma Narrows Bridge, and the losses of the Mars Polar Lander and Mars Climate Orbiter were technical and design process failures.
-Nor are all engineering ethics issues necessary engineering failures per se - Northwestern University instructor Sheldon Epstein cited The Holocaust as an example of a breach in engineering ethics despite (and because of) the engineers' creations being successful at carrying out the Nazis' mission of genocide.
+Nor are all engineering ethics issues necessary engineering failures per se - Northwestern University instructor Sheldon Epstein cited the Holocaust as an example of a breach in engineering ethics despite (and because of) the engineers' creations being successful at carrying out the Nazis' mission of genocide.
 There is the ethical issue of whether engineers consider vulnerability to hostile intent — such as attacks on governmental buildings or industrial sites — with the same rigor as they consider other universal risks, regardless of project specifications.
 Lysenkoism is a specific form of ethical failure that occurs when engineers (or scientists) allow political agendas to take precedence over professional ethics.

 These episodes of engineering failure include ethical as well as technical issues: